-Patriots’ Danny Shelton Posts Message About Adversity On Instagram Amid Breakout Season
+NESN

 Let’s be real: It was no sure thing Danny Shelton would be back with the New England Patriots this season.

-Acquired in a trade with the Cleveland Browns prior to the 2018 season, Shelton had an up and down campaign with the Pats before hitting free agency.
+Acquired in a trade with the Cleveland Browns prior to the 2018 season, Shelton had an up-and-down campaign with the Pats before hitting free agency.
 At times he showed promise, but not enough to keep him from being healthy scratched a few times during the season.

-After sitting unsigned for a little bit, Shelton eventually rejoined the Patriots and since has enjoyed a breakout season, becoming an integral part of New England’s defensive line, primarily as a run-stuffer.
+After sitting unsigned for some time, Shelton eventually rejoined the Patriots and since has enjoyed a breakout season, becoming an integral part of New England’s defensive line, primarily as a run-stuffer.

-On Wednesday morning, Shelton took to Instagram to post a message about overcoming adversity.
+Shelton on Wednesday took to Instagram to post a message about overcoming adversity.

 Wrote Shelton in the caption: “Adversity Made Me The Man I Am Today.
 Every Injury, Every Challenge, Every Loss, Becomes Fuel That Keeps Me Motivated.
 I’m Determined To Be The Best Me!